Categories

 Introduction

-One of the core aims for our national centre for AI in tertiary education is to help institutions along their journey to mature adoption of AI services.
+One of the core aims for our Jisc AI Team is to help institutions along their journey to mature adoption of AI services.
 To do this, we are underpinning our work with a maturity model, which we first introduced in our AI in Tertiary Education Report.

 This model brings together ideas from a number of other more general AI maturity models, including ones from Microsoft and Gartner, and focuses specifically on the tertiary education sector.

-Currently, most universities and colleges are at the approaching and understanding stage, with some starting to move to move to the experimenting and exploring stage, with a much smaller group at the operational stage.
-The last group would have some institution wide AI processes or systems.
+Currently, most universities and colleges are at the approaching and understanding stage, with some starting to move to the experimenting and exploring stage, with a much smaller group at the operational stage.
+The last group would have some institution-wide AI processes or systems.

 In the next section, we’ll look at each stage, and consider the kind of activities that we’d expect to see in that stage.